fm4dd/security/readme.md

 ### list-patches

-[list-patches](list-patches): A VB script that lists up all installed patches (KB) on a WIndows PC.
+[list-patches](list-patches): A VB script that lists up all installed patches (KB) on a Windows PC.
 The patches are ordered by installation date, and the CSV output can easily imported into Excel.
 ### Notes

 See also http://fm4dd.com/security/